|

 What’s the maximum memory card size for the Sony ZV-E1?

-Sony doesn’t give a specific max size for SD cards in the ZV-E1.
+Sony doesn’t specify a maximum SD card size for the ZV-E1.
 But newer Sony cameras handle cards up to 2TB just fine.

 Sony ZV-E1 Camera Specs